Seychelles History – the early Days

-Seychelles History: For a long period of time (we are taking centuries) the Seychelles archipelago remain a unknown.
-The Arabs traders have been the first mentioning the islands in the 12th century.
-The Arab traders discovered the unique coco der mer, the mystical nut became a high value merchandise, and the location of the islands became a secret.
+Seychelles History: For a long period of time (we are talking centuries) the Seychelles archipelago remains unknown.
+The Arabs traders have been the first to mention the islands in the 12th century.
+The Arab traders discovered the unique coco de Mer, the mystical nut became high-value merchandise, and the location of the islands became a secret.

 The Seychelles islands were captured and released several times during the French Revolution and the Napoleonic wars, then passed officially to the British under the 1814 Treaty of Paris.